gessa2020/excel_project1/README.md

  - The highest number of people who have left the company by education category are bachelor's holders whereas the least number of people who have left the company are doctorate holders.
  - The top 4 job categories with the highest number of people  who have left the company by job description are; Laboratory technicians, Sales executives, Research Scientists, and Sales Representatives respectively.
  - Among all the three departments in company X, the HR department is the one that has the least employee attrition rate whose percentage stands at 5.06%.
- - Attrition at company X  predominantly happens in the middle-aged group of employees of between 25-34 years of age.
+ - Attrition at company X  predominantly happens in the middle-aged group of employees between 25-34 years of age.
  - It can also be noted that the most number of people who have left the company have been married.

 ## Further analysis From generated graphs